Rajbharaman/Excel-Sales-Finance-Analytics/README.md

 # Purpose of Sales Analytics

-Empower businesses to monitor and evaluate their sales activities and performance.
+--Empower businesses to monitor and evaluate their sales activities and performance.

 # Importance of Analyzing Sales Data

-Identify sales patterns and track key performance indicators (KPIs).
+--Identify sales patterns and track key performance indicators (KPIs).

 # Role of Reports

-Determine effective customer discounts
+--Determine effective customer discounts

-Facilitate negotiations with consumers
+--Facilitate negotiations with consumers

-Identify potential business expansion opportunities in promising countries
+--Identify potential business expansion opportunities in promising countries

 # Finance Report